-Chicken Lo Mein is a favorite around here, and this easy homemade version is even better than takeout!
+Chicken Lo Mein is a favorite around here, and this easy homemade version is one we love!
 Fresh egg noodles, delicious hoisin grilled chicken and tons of tender, crisp veggies tossed in a delicious homemade lo mein sauce!

 What is Chicken Lo Mein?

-We always opt for Lo Mein because I love the combination of tender egg noodles, bean sprouts and lots of mixed fresh vegetables.
-As much as I love takeout, I prefer to make Lo Mein at home because, not only does it taste better, I love being able to add in my favorite vegetables!
-And this easy Lo Mein recipe is full of flavor.
+We love Lo Mein because I love the combination of tender egg noodles, bean sprouts and lots of mixed fresh vegetables.
+I love to cook at home because I do love being able to add in my favorite vegetables and customize a dish to my liking!
+This easy Lo Mein recipe is full of flavor.

 What is the Sauce Used in Lo Mein?